Human rights in Namibia: LGBT rights

 Currently, Namibia does not recognise the rights of those who identify as lesbian, gay, bisexual or transgender (LGBT).
-Whilst, Namibians are protected by the constitution to not face torture as a result of punishment or discrimination, LGBT individuals experience violence from all aspects of society, in particular police personnel.
+Whilst Namibians are protected by the constitution to not face torture as a result of punishment or discrimination, LGBT individuals experience violence from all aspects of society, in particular police personnel.
 In 2009 only 55% of the nation was comfortable with having a person of LGBT identity as their neighbour.

-As of current sodomy is prohibited however, intercourse between females is not illegal.
+Currently sodomy is prohibited.
+However, intercourse between females is legal.
 Namibia is looking at a change to its constitution that ensures that no discrimination based upon sexual orientation occurs, as the current laws do not include this.

 OutRight Namibia, is the largest LGBT NGO in Namibia and fights for the rights of the LGBT community acting as a voice and organising public awareness events such as parades.

 Indigenous people

 The constitution of Namibia considers the right all people in Namibia regardless of ethnic origin and race however, it does not consider the human rights of individual indigenous groups.
 As of current, particular groups face extreme struggles in regards to the rights to traditional land.
 The indigenous groups of Namibia account for 8% of the population with the main groups being the San, the Nama, the Ovahimba, the Ovazemba, the Ovatjimba and the Ovatwa.

 In the 2016 report for the Committee on Economic, Social and Cultural Rights, it was reported that indigenous communities are alienated and marginalised and struggle to access important things such as education and healthcare.
 These communities are dependent upon their land and tradition.
 However, many now are being denied access to traditional land.
 In 2012, the Ovahimba and Ovazemba faced near destruction of their land for the purpose of building a dam without any notice.

 Access to adequate education and healthcare is another challenge faced by the indigenous of Namibia.
 Since the constitution in 1990, the healthcare rates for tribes such as the San have decreased.
 Their literacy rate is 23% which is significantly lower than that of the rest of the nation who have an average rate of 66%.
 This is directly linked to the alarmingly low number of secondary education enrolment which currently is 1%.